Azure-Samples/ms-identity-docs-code-python/src/protect-function-app/README.md

 ### Running locally

-At the time of this writing, Function App authentication does not support a local development experience that has parity with the on-Azure runtime.
-You can still execute this locally with `func start` but the authentication functionality provided by the Function App service on Azure will not be invoked; all JWT token validation for authorization (signature, iss, exp, aud) will be skipped.
+At the time of this writing, Function app authentication does not support a local development experience that has parity with the on-Azure runtime.
+You can still execute this locally with `func start` but the authentication functionality provided by the Function app service on Azure will not be invoked; all JWT token validation for authorization (signature, iss, exp, aud) will be skipped.

 #### Web server gateway interface (WSGI) alternative